FiftyOne Teams Installation¶

 Google Cloud Storage¶

-To work with FiftyOne datasets whose media are stored in Google Cloud Storage, you simply need to provide service account credentials to your Teams client with read access to the relevant objects and buckets.
+To work with FiftyOne datasets whose media are stored in Google Cloud Storage, you simply need to provide credentials to your Teams client with read access to the relevant objects and buckets.

-You can register GCP credentials on a particular machine by adding the following key to your media cache config:
+3. Permanently register GCS credentials on a particular machine by adding the following keys to your media cache config:

 {